simplymichael/express-user-manager/README.md

       port: DB_PORT, // optional, default: 27017
       user: DB_USERNAME, // optional
       pass: DB_PASSWORD, // optional
-      engine: DB_ENGINE, // optional if the adapter is mongoose or the adapter is sequelize with in-memory storage; required otherwise
+      engine: DB_ENGINE, // optional if the adapter is "mongoose" or if the value is "memory" and the adapter is "sequelize"; required otherwise
       dbName: DB_DBNAME, // optional, default: 'users'
       storagePath: DB_STORAGE_PATH, // optional, required if "engine" is set to "sqlite"
       debug: DB_DEBUG, // optional, default: false